Top 50 Most Popular Irish Movies

 Average

-'71 is a British historical drama film directed by Yann Demange in his debut.
-The film takes place in Belfast in 1971 during the Troubles, a period of sectarian conflict between the Protestant and Catholic communities.
+'71 is a gripping British historical drama directed by Yann Demange in his debut feature film.
+Set in Belfast during 1971, the movie unfolds against the backdrop of the Troubles—a tumultuous era marked by violent clashes between Protestant and Catholic communities.

 8